 High-performing teams are composed of individuals with specialized expertise and complementary skills who are goal-oriented and hyper-focused on achieving clear, outstanding results.
-Together they collaborate and innovate to produce work at the highest levels.
+With the right approach to performance management, you'll empower them to collaborate, innovate, and produce work at the highest levels.

 But building a high-performing team requires more than just pulling together a group of talented people with the right skills.
 It requires careful development and the nurturing of key characteristics, behaviors, and best practices.

 We will share 8 characteristics of high-performing teams and how to cultivate them in your own teams.
 High-performing teams:

 While every team is different, there are common characteristics that high-performing teams share.

 High-performing teams are aligned in their focus, purpose, and priorities.
 They set team and individual goals that support this shared vision so that their work drives achievement.
 Goals are not only aligned, but they are clearly defined so everyone knows exactly what they need to do and how to get there.

 When employees understand how their job fits into the context of the overall goals and mission of the organization, they are more engaged and productive.
 High-performing teams know their “why” and work together to support a shared vision.

 Conflict can quickly derail an otherwise talented and productive team.
 High-performing teams minimize unnecessary conflict by defining each person’s role and responsibilities clearly.
 This prevents confusion over project ownership, keeps workflows and deadlines organized, and ensures accountability across the board.

 When communication breaks down, conflict arises and performance suffers.
 High-performing teams set clear expectations and channels for communication so everyone knows when and where to communicate and who they need to connect with.
 Conflict is normal, but high-performing teams know how to navigate it in a healthy way that doesn't create more obstacles.